vikachooo/vikachooo/README.md

 - 👋 Hi, I’m Victoria
 - 👀 I’m interested in healthcare analytics, statistics and data visualisation
-- 🌱 I’m currently learning R and SQL
+- 🌱 I’m currently actively using R and learning SQL

 <!---
 vikachooo/vikachooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.